RobertCraigie/prisma-client-py/docs/reference/config.md

 ## Partial Type Generator

-Custom partial models can be generated along with the prisma client, see [partial types](partial-types.md) for what this means and how to make use of them.
+Custom partial models can be generated along with the prisma client, see [partial types](../getting_started/partial-types.md) for how to make use of partial types.

 The script that generates the partial types can be configured using the `partial_type_generator` option which defaults to `prisma/partial_types.py`